-Especially for SCM in the agricultural sector, Sjah and Zainuri (2020), Zhong and Wang (2017), Aramyan et al. (2006), Qingjuan and Huiqiu (2012), and Ssennoga, Mugurusi, and Oluka (2019) inform that the supply chain for the flow of agricultural commodities can be integrated along with information related to products and capital flows.
+Especially for SCM in the agricultural sector, Sjah & Zainuri (2020), Zhong & Wang (2017), Aramyan et al. (2006), Qingjuan & Huiqiu (2012), and Ssennoga et al. (2019) inform that the supply chain for the flow of agricultural commodities can be integrated along with information related to products and capital flows.
 This becomes important considering the output from agriculture can change (from one form to another) over time and the distance from the production site to the customer through the manufacturing process.
 Thus, agricultural SCM needs to consider different activities starting from the availability of inputs, the production process (processing plants), and until the final stage, namely, the product is ready for public consumption.